hartwigmedical/peach/README.md

 This ensures that the variant annotation for variants at these locations can be translated to v38 properly

 PEACH does not (properly) support panel JSON files that contain (partially) overlapping genes.
-Variants in a panel JSON file are not allowed to (partially) overlap.
+Variants in a panel JSON file are only allowed to (partially) overlap if they have identical positions and reference alleles.

 ## Output
 PEACH outputs two TSV files.
 One contains genotypes/haplotypes for each gene, the other contains calls for all variants from the panel JSON.